daknuett/qcd_ml/docs/source/howto-test.rst

 - ``config_1200``: A gauge configuration on a :math:`8^3 \times 16` lattice.
 - ``config_1500_gtrans_1200mu0``: The gauge field ``config_1500`` gauge transformed
   using  :math:`U_{0}(x)` from ``config_1200``.
+- Both configurations are from a :math:`\beta=6.0` quenched ensemble.

 A test should be self contained and easy to understand.
 Ideally, it explains a feature.
 Typically the test should end with an assertion that checks the expected result.